 Employees’ current vacation accruals will end on August 31, 2020.
 Vacation balances as of that date will remain in each employee’s vacation bank, but no new “vacation” hours will be added because those will now be included in paid time off hours.

 Vacation hours previously earned are available to be used in addition to paid time off (that begins accruing on September 1, 2020) through June 30, 2021.
-In the next two years, the amount of prior earned vacation hours that can be carried over will be reduced.
-By July 1, 2023, any remaining vacation balances will be forfeited.
-A schedule for these carry over reductions will be shared in the near future.
+In the next three years, the amount of prior earned vacation hours that can be carried over will be reduced.
+By July 1, 2024, any remaining vacation balances will be forfeited.
+Below is a schedule of the carryover restrictions:

 Life Event Pay